 My memory was as good as ever as we pulled into the Grapevine Vintage Railroad parking lot and parked the rental car.
 Chris Parker and I then started to look around.
-The first thing I noticed was the diesel on the point of our train not the steam engine.
-Two trips here and today it would at least be a trip behind the diesel so I would at least get to finally add this route to my travels.
+The first thing I noticed was the diesel on the point of our train rather than the steam engine.
+This was my second trip here and today I would be able to ride, even if it was behind a diesel.

-Southern Pacific 4-6-0 2248, the normal power for the Grapevine Vintage Railroad.
-Here is from the last time I tried to ride it on April 24, 2003 when it was known as the Tarantula Steam Trains.
-They had coupled onto the cars but then pulled away and returned to the shop with a steam valve leek and that day's run was cancelled.
+In April 2003, when I tried to ride it, Southern Pacific 4-6-0 2248, was the power when it was known as the Tarantula Steam Train.
+The engine had coupled onto the cars, pulled away but returned to the shop with a steam valve leak and that day's run was canceled.

 Inside this shed is where the SP 4-6-0 2248 resides.

-Southern Pacific 4-6-2 771 is outside being worked on in this groups spare time.
+Southern Pacific 4-6-2 771 is outside being worked on in the group's spare time.

 GVR GP-7 2199, a former Santa Fe Railway unit.